 A checklist for NRIs: What do you need to order medicines from India?

 Based on our experience of shipping medicines for the elderly and NRIs from early 2020 to the USA, UK, Singapore, and Europe, here are some pointers that could help you avoid delays and get your medicines on time.
-If you want ParentCare to arrange a medication delivery for you, please reach out to us on WhatsApp 00447471312081.
+If you want ParentCare to arrange a medication delivery for you, please use our free WhatsApp chatbot.

 Updated prescription — not older than 3 months